AbuSuudy/AZ-204/AZ-204/10) Event Hub/Notes.md

 If a reader disconnects from a partition, when it reconnects it begins reading at the checkpoint that was previously submitted by the last reader of that partition in that consumer group.

+Users should decide the frequency of updating the checkpoint.
+Updating after each successfully processed event can have performance and cost implications as it triggers a write operation to the underlying checkpoint store.
+Also, checkpointing every single event is indicative of a queued messaging pattern for which a Service Bus queue might be a better option than an event hub.
+The idea behind Event Hubs is that you get "at least once" delivery at great scale.

 ![400](Images/Pasted%20image%2020251224222427.png)

+### Guidance to use Azure Blob Storage as a checkpoint
+- Use a separate container for each consumer group.
+- Don't use the storage account for anything else.
+- Don't use the container for anything else
+- Create the storage account in the same region

+Disable this functionality:
+- Hierarchical namespace
+- Blob soft delete
+- Versioning

 ```
 Blob Container